kwad-pylot/Raw-Image-Converter/README.md

   - When paused during conversion: Free up space and press Enter to continue, or type 'force' to override
 - **Corrupt file errors**: Check corrupt_files.json for details on problematic files
 - **Missing metadata**: Some cameras use proprietary metadata that may not transfer completely
+- **Metadata warnings**: By default, common pyexiv2 warnings are suppressed.
+Use the `--verbose` flag to see all warnings for troubleshooting

 ## License